Find Minnesota Public Records: Free State Database Searches

 There may be some cases where some vital records are not available to the public such as some divorce cases being sealed, and birth certificates belonging to children born to unwed mothers.

-How to Get a Copy or Replacement Vital Record Certificate in Minnesota
+How To Get a Copy or Replacement Vital Record Certificate in MN

 Vital records are easily replaceable in the state of Minnesota.
 As explained above and from the table, a request is made to the Vital Records Office with the required documents and fees paid to obtain a replacement of the vital record.